Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/README.md

 # Plugin description
 This plugin adds special "Pictures" button to the right of Emojis selection button.
 Clicking that button will load a panel which contents are loaded from special folder that is created by this plugin.
 The folder is scanned for files of following types: ".jpg", ".jpeg", ".bmp", ".png", ".gif", ".src", ".sent".<br />
-Files of ".src" and ".sent" types are JSON files and contain a link to the web file.<br />
+Files of ".src" and ".sent" types are JSON files and contain a link to the web file (content example: "https://i.imgur.com/l5Jf0VP.png").<br />
 After the scan panel will show previews of all your files in the folder.
 After clicking a file in this panel you'll immediately send picture file (or a link of picture in case of ".src" and ".sent") to currently opened Discord chat.<br />
 Files of ".sent" type will replace files with identical name and extension. ".sent" files will automatically generate after sending local files and will be used if you have enabled corresponding setting.<br />
-### Work Example:
-![Work example](https://raw.githubusercontent.com/Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/main/Previews/WorkExample.gif)
 Starting from version 0.0.7 this **plugin will search for and scan subfolders placed in the main folder.
 Content of these folders will be displayed as sections/groups in the panel itself**.
 Subfolders inside subfolders will not be scanned.
 It is also *not recommended* to store 300+ images of large size as it will affect speed of panel loading.<br />
+### Work Example:
+![Work example](https://raw.githubusercontent.com/Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/main/Previews/WorkExample.gif)
+Changes not displayed in gif above: improved buttons design, adds 1 new button with method for opening the Main folder on the pictures panel.<br />
 ### Configuration menu:
 ![Configuration menu](https://raw.githubusercontent.com/Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/main/Previews/Settings_EN.png)

 # Compatability:
 I use [EnhancedDiscord](https://github.com/joe27g/EnhancedDiscord) and can only track problems that appears there.
 Even though, the plugin should function correctly with BetterDiscord, since it was made as a [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp) plugin.<br />
-Plugin also uses [Zere's Plugin Library](https://rauenzi.github.io/BDPluginLibrary/release/0PluginLibrary.plugin.js).<br />
+Plugin also uses [Zerebos' Plugin Library](https://rauenzi.github.io/BDPluginLibrary/release/0PluginLibrary.plugin.js).<br />

 # Installation
 1) Install [EnhancedDiscord](https://enhanceddiscord.com/EnhancedDiscord.exe) or [BetterDiscord](https://github.com/rauenzi/BBDInstaller/releases/latest/download/BandagedBD.exe);<br />
-2) Place [Zere's Plugin Library](https://rauenzi.github.io/BDPluginLibrary/release/0PluginLibrary.plugin.js) file into your plugin folder;<br />
+2) Place [Zerebos' Plugin Library](https://rauenzi.github.io/BDPluginLibrary/release/0PluginLibrary.plugin.js) file into your plugin folder;<br />
 3) Place plugin's ".js" file into your plugin folder;<br />
 4) After enabling the plugin, it will create a new folder in your plugin folder, in which you need to move images that you want to use.<br />
 <br />P.S.
 Plugin will save all information about folder's contents in CustomPanelForSendingPictures.settings.json file, and your plugin settings in CustomPanelForSendingPictures.config.json (you can also delete those files to reset all settings).<br />